Yves911/generic_433_sender/README.md

 This code will simply send a value over the air using a specific protocol as descibed below:
 * codeKit: the unique identifier of your station, 4 digits (by default 1000d)
-* BytesType: is an identifier of the protocol you are using, on 2 digits (by default 10d)
+* BytesType: is an identifier of the type of the value that you are sending, 2 digits (by default 10d)
 * 1 bit to indicate if you are sending a positive or negative value
 * the value you want to send over the air